oren/oren.github.io/cook/butternut-squash-soup/README.md

 * Add everything except for the coconut milk to instant pot. cook for 8 minutes.
 * Add coconut milk
 * Blend it into a soup.
 Immersion stick is the easiest but any blender/food processor will work.

+## Thicker Version
+Add potatoe, bay leaves, yellow onion instead of white, and no cinnamon.
+Serve with pumpkins seeds